 The Duty to Cooperate was also introduced through the Localism Act (2011).
 It places a legal duty on local planning authorities and county councils in England and other public bodies to engage constructively, actively and on an ongoing basis to maximise the effectiveness of Local and Marine Plan preparation.
 The Local Plan 2013 to 2033 Duty to cooperate statement was approved by Executive on 4 June 2014 and the Council continues to work with neighbouring authorities on evidence.

-Preparation of the Local Plan Review and Greater Exeter Strategic Plan
+Preparation of the Local Plan Review

 The Local Plan 2013 to 2033 and Local Development Scheme were adopted on 6 May 2014.
 They form part of the statutory local Development Plan for the district outside the Dartmoor National Park Authority (DNP) area, together with minerals and waste plans prepared by Devon County Council (DCC), and any Neighbourhood Plans (NP) made across the area.
-DNP has prepared a Local Plan for its area, and is now undertaking a review.
-This has now been submitted to the Planning Inspectorate to examine.

 Teignbridge District Council covers 260 square miles; the Local Plan 2013 to 2033 covers a plan area of 162 square miles, outside of DNP and sets out the planning vision for the district, delivering growth, jobs, homes, facilities and environmental protection.
 It is the Development Plan which guides development and offers much better protection for places that we have not identified for development.